Respond with Faith to the Environmental Crisis: Join Our Theology MA

 On successful completion of this pathway, students will be able to:

-• Lead, design, and teach theologically informed educational initiatives to promote the environmental understanding and action essential for contemporary Christian discipleship.
+• Lead, design, and teach theologically-informed educational initiatives to promote the environmental understanding and action essential for contemporary Christian discipleship.

-Draw on both contemporary and traditional, Western and majority world resources, to fashion and advocate for authentic ways of Christian life that acknowledge the spiritual dimension of environmental destruction and model individual and corporate practices of resistance and renewal.
+Draw on both contemporary and traditional, Western and majority world resources, to fashion and advocate for authentic ways of Christian life that acknowledge the spiritual dimension of environmental destruction, and model individual and corporate practices of resistance and renewal.

 “….ask the plants of the earth, and they will teach you;”